-3.2.
-Citizen Requests
+3.2 Citizen Requests

-3.2.1.
-Request Process
+3.2.1 Removal Request Process

 Citizens may request a street segment be reviewed for the possible removal of some or all of the existing humps.
-An application (see Appendix 3) can be downloaded from the City's website at www.cityoftulsa.org or requested by calling (918) 663-9401.
+An application (see Appendix 3) can be downloaded from the City's website at www.cityoftulsa.org or requested by calling the Customer Care Center at 311 or (918) 596-2100.
 Forward completed applications to:

-Neighborhood Traffic Calming Program 4015 North Harvard Ave Tulsa, OK 74115
+Neighborhood Traffic Calming Program 4015 th Harvard Ave Tulsa, OK 74115